St0wy/StowyPhysicsEngine/docs/source/intro.rst

 **Collider**

-A collider is the thing that defines the shape that will collide with other collider.
+A collider defines the shape that will collide with other objects.
 It can be of many shapes and they dictate how collisions are solved between objects.

 **Manifold**